Grand Kingdom: Development

 Deguchi created the setting and premise, with Kentaro Mizumoto acting as planner.
 The choice of four kingdoms over the three of Grand Knights History was to broaden the storyline.
 When designing the kingdoms of Resonail, Deguchi wanted each to be distinct, having their stories and culture in mind before they were designed.
 Landerth was a "land of knighthood", Magion was included so the world's magical elements had an obvious outlet, and Fiel was included to show a young nation in the process of evolving.
 The concept for Valkyr as a strength-ruled warrior nation came from a different member of staff.
 When using the terms "knight" and "warrior" in reference to Landerth and Valkyr respectively, Deguchi was making reference to their use of chivalric and Viking "mythologies".
 Each nation was given a color theme based on their selected culture.

 While most of the gaming industry was focusing on 3D graphics, Deguchi had a love for 2D going back to his early gaming days and wanted to preserve them.
 It proved a challenging choice as gamers expected 2D art in games to be high quality, encountering additional difficulty finding staff despite Japan having a strong culture of 2D game design.
 The characters were designed by Chizu Hashii, known as both a manga artist and character designer for anime series including Blood+ and Loups=Garous.
 The development team wanted to add the "flavor" of a manga illustrator, with Hashii being asked to create character designs emulating the art design of genre classics, and avoid traits of popular moe art design.
 General monster designs were created by illustrator Ippitsusai.
 The Guardian Beast monsters were designed by Shin Nagasawa, known for his work on the Etrian Odyssey series.

 Music

 The music was composed by a team from Basiscape, a company founded by Hitoshi Sakimoto who had previously worked with Vanillaware on their projects including Grand Knights History.
 Mitsuhiro Kaneda was both a composer and arranger, and the music director.
 Azusa Chiba, Kazuki Higashihara, Yoshimi Kudo and Masaharu Iwata all composed and arranged tracks.
 The game was one of Iwata's last contributions prior to leaving Basiscape in 2017.
 While sharing composers and a premise with Grand Knights History, its musical style was kept distinct using different instrumentation.
 The ending theme "Prayers of War" was performed by Corona's voice actress Eriko Matsui.
 It was composed by Kaneda, and the lyrics were written by Watanabe.
 A 3CD soundtrack album was published by Basiscape on June 29, 2016, its booklet containing commentary from Kaneda and the lyrics for "Prayers of War".
+The album later saw a worldwide release on streaming services in June 2025.